rombrew/phobia/doc/TroubleShooting.md

 the output terminals.
 Power stages or terminal voltage sensors are definitely broken.

+`PM_ERROR_LOW_CURRENT_ACCURACY` - Result of current sensor adjustment shows the deviation is above the fault threshold.
+Check your current measurement circuit or increse the fault threshold.

-`PM_ERROR_LOW_ACCURACY` - Result of adjustment shows the parameter deviation is above the fault threshold.
-Check the voltage and current measurement circuit.
+`PM_ERROR_LOW_VOLTAGE_ACCURACY` - Result of voltage circuit adjustment shows the deviation is above the fault threshold.
+Check your voltage measurement circuit or increse the fault threshold.

+`PM_ERROR_LOW_DEADBAND_ACCURACY` - Result of deadband distortion adjustment shows the deviation is above the fault threshold.
+If your motor winding resistance is too high (over ~0.1 Ohm) consider to disable DCU compensation.

 `PM_ERROR_CURRENT_LOOP_FAULT` - This means that we apply the full voltage but actual current is still low.
 If current sensing circuit is OK this may be